EdFlo15/notebooks/README.md

 # Machine Learning
-Notebooks about machine learning with Pythin using differents dataset
+Notebooks about machine learning with Python using differents dataset